Cut QA Automation Costs by Up to 80%

 Jump to the guide ↓

-Connect your local app using Ngrok.
+Connect your staging app using Ngrok.

 1